Terminal Area Redevelopment, includes new executive hangars

 Aviation Business Center - Scottsdale Airport

-The Scottsdale Airport terminal area is under redevelopment to fully maximize use of the limited and valuable property available on-airport.
+The Scottsdale Airport terminal area has undergone redevelopment to fully maximize use of the limited and valuable property available on-airport.
 The most recent update to the Airport Master Plan cited the need for more executive hangar space and better utilization of prime airport property.
-With the partnership of long-standing airport tenants, Gemini Air Group, Inc. and Volanti (formerly Zulu Caffe) this project is soon to be a reality.
+With the partnership of long-standing airport tenants, Gemini Air Group, Inc. and Volanti (formerly Zulu Caffe) this project came to fruition.

 Executive Hangars - Gemini Air Group, Inc.